-- 1) Where a fixture discharges sewage that includes fats, oils or grease and is located in a public kitchen, in a restaurant or in a care or detention occupancy, it shall discharge through a grease interceptor.
-(See Appendix A.) - 2) Where the discharge from a fixture may contain oil or gasoline, an oil interceptor shall be installed.
-(See Article 2.5.5.2. for venting requirements for oil interceptors.) - 3) Where a fixture discharges sand, grit or similar materials, an interceptor designed for the purpose of trapping such discharges shall be installed. - 4) Every interceptor shall have sufficient capacity to perform the service for which it is provided.
+1) Where a fixture discharges sewage that includes fats, oils or grease and is located in a public kitchen, in a restaurant or in a care or detention occupancy, it shall discharge through a grease interceptor.
+(See Note A-2.4.4.3.(1).)

+2) Where the discharge from a fixture may contain oil or gasoline, an oil interceptor shall be installed.
+(See Article 2.5.5.2. for venting requirements for oil interceptors.)

+3) Where a fixture discharges sand, grit or similar materials, an interceptor designed for the purpose of trapping such discharges shall be installed.

+4) Interceptors shall have sufficient capacity to perform the service for which it is provided.